fscorrupt/awesome-stars/README.md

 - [angr/angr-management](https://github.com/angr/angr-management) - The official angr GUI.
 - [linuxserver/docker-mods](https://github.com/linuxserver/docker-mods) - Documentation and Examples of base container modifications
 - [gitextensions/gitextensions](https://github.com/gitextensions/gitextensions) - Git Extensions is a standalone UI tool for managing git repositories.
 It also integrates with Windows Explorer and Microsoft Visual Studio (2015/2017/2019).
-- [PowerShell/ConsoleGuiTools](https://github.com/PowerShell/ConsoleGuiTools) - Modules that mix PowerShell and GUIs/CUIs! - built on Avalonia and gui.cs
 - [stakater/IngressMonitorController](https://github.com/stakater/IngressMonitorController) - A Kubernetes controller to watch ingresses and create liveness alerts for your apps/microservices in UptimeRobot, StatusCake, Pingdom, etc.  – [✩Star] if you're using it!
 - [containrrr/shoutrrr](https://github.com/containrrr/shoutrrr) - Notification library for gophers and their furry friends.
 - [osquery/osquery](https://github.com/osquery/osquery) - SQL powered operating system instrumentation, monitoring, and analytics.